-Fire services that are not incidental to a proposed water line extension project may be installed by the Applicant using a private contractor under the provisions of an Applicant Constructed Private plans, specifications, construction, inspection, and other requirements for the Applicant and his contractor.
+Fire services that are not incidental to a proposed water line extension project may be installed by the Applicant using a private contractor under the provisions of an Applicant Constructed Private Fire Service Letter Agreement, example of which is shown in Form 8-D. This method governs plans, specifications, construction, inspection, and other requirements for the Applicant and his contractor.
 These letter agreements and conveyance of the completed fire service are subject to approval by the General Manager.